Areas of practice

 Attachment theory informs my practice.
 What this means is that many of us have had early and ongoing disruptions to the ability to form secure and safe connections.
 This results in developing insecure connections.
-For some they have learned to avoid and deny their need for connection and feel anxious when they experience closeness.
-For others they have learned that sometimes it can be loving and supportive but then it keeps getting taken away.
+For some, they have learned to avoid and deny their need for connection and feel anxious when they experience closeness.
+For others, they have learned that sometimes it can be loving and supportive but then it keeps getting taken away.
 Unpredictable.
-This results in wanting to hold on to any connection and feel insecure about loosing it.
+This results in wanting to hold on to any connection and feel insecure about losing it.

 Therapy is a process of inward focusing

 Over time you will feel more comfortable with your feelings, thoughts and sensations.
 We become more self-aware by focusing inward and sharing that with sensitive others.
 As therapy proceeds, you will relax into your experience further.
 Emotional and mental health can be seen as the ability to integrate what we experience in the world around us with our internal reality.

 Through therapy the illusions we may have constructed to deal with pain and disappointment begin to fall away.
 This happens slowly so that we can absorb new information about ourselves.
 Therapy is full of these transformative moments.
 Integral to this is what happens between you and your therapist.
 How we experience each other is important therapeutic material: it is used to bring your defenses and experience into awareness.
 A skilled therapist will be able to gauge the rhythm and pace of the client’s needs.